k9k2/qSGD/README.md

 # q-SGD: a simple modification of SGD to accelerate training and improve test accuracy
-This repo consists Pytorch code for "[A Stochastic First-Order Method for Ordered Empirical Risk Minimization](https://arxiv.org/abs/1907.04371)".
+This repo consists Pytorch code for "[Ordered SGD: A New Stochastic Optimization Framework for Empirical Risk Minimization](https://arxiv.org/abs/1907.04371)".

 The proposed algorithm, q-SGD, **is fast (computationally efficient), is easy to be implemented, and comes with theoretical gurantees in both optimization and generalization**.
 Implementing q-SGD only requires modifications of one line or few lines in any code that uses SGD.
 The q-SGD algorithm accelerates training and improves test accuracy by focusing on the important data samples.
 The following figure illustrates the advantage of q-SGD in that q-SGD learns a different type of models than those learned by the standard SGD, which is often beneficial.